Aliases for CD3E Gene

 GeneCards Summary for CD3E Gene

-CD3E (CD3e Molecule, Epsilon (CD3-TCR Complex)) is a Protein Coding gene.
-Diseases associated with CD3E include t-b+ severe combined immunodeficiency due to cd3delta/cd3epsilon/cd3zeta and severe combined immune deficiency, autosomal recessive, t cell-negative, b cell-positive, nk cell-positive, cd3e-related.
-Among its related pathways are Immune System and NF-KappaB Family Pathway.
-GO annotations related to this gene include protein heterodimerization activity and signal transducer activity.
+CD3E (CD3e Molecule) is a Protein Coding gene.
+Diseases associated with CD3E include Immunodeficiency 18 and T-B+ Severe Combined Immunodeficiency Due To Cd3delta/Cd3epsilon/Cd3zeta.
+Among its related pathways are TCR signaling in naive CD4+ T cells and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and obsolete signal transducer activity.
+An important paralog of this gene is CD3G.